ConnorAtherton/git-identify/README.md

 Search for the last occurence of the `user.name` and `user.email` fields.

+### Running the tests

+We use [BATS](https://github.com/sstephenson/bats) for testing.
+To test, run `bats tests/*.bats` from the root of this repo and it will print out the test results.

 ### FAQs

 **How is this better/worse than setting git config manually**